PinskyLabs/atl_proto/README.md

 - View the working of prototype here - https://www.youtube.com/watch?v=HGu1Trf_3w4

 We have used various packages to make the main feature in the app.
+Drop me an email to get the .apk file of the app.

 ## Getting Started with Flutter